About me

 - Quantum algorithms for electronic structure problems

-- Unconventional wavefunction ansatz inspired from neural networks
+- Wavefunction ansatz inspired from neural networks

 Openings